Entrustability – what is it?

 - capability (specific knowledge, skills, experience, situational awareness),

-- integrity (truthful, benevolent, patient centered),
+- integrity (truthful, benevolent, patient-centred),

 - reliability (conscientious, predictable, accountable, responsible),